|The Complexities of Sex Offender Recidivism

 Another concern is the factors which play a role in recidivism.
 There are two main factors: Static and Dynamic.

-light of the consistency of research, it would be hard-pressed to explain away why so many studies have come to
+of the consistency of research, it would be hard-pressed to explain away why so many studies have come to the same

 US Department of Justice, “Recidivism of Sex Offenders Released into the Community in 1994.”